ShuoStat/random_stacking/README.md

 - Use this work for any commercial purposes, including but not limited to products, services, or monetized platforms.
 - Distribute modified or derivative versions of this work.

 All rights are reserved.

-### License

-CC BY-NC License © Shuo Wang 2025
+For inquiries, contact wangsures@foxmail.com